loafey/master-thesis/Thesis/Last_todo.md

       make sure the prefix operators are "tightly connected" the the only
       operand: instead of "∗ (𝐴 ⊗ ∗ 𝐵 ⊗ ∼ 𝐶)" I would like to see "∗(𝐴 ⊗ ∗𝐵
       ⊗ ∼𝐶)".

+*FIXED: Rewrote using stack terminology* -
    16. "a stack that accepts 𝐵 as a return value to continue with": I'm lost here.
 I know what "stack" means normally as a datastructure, but a datastructure does not "accept" anything as a "return value".
     1. Please use "stack" in a way which matches one of the traditional